wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 });
 ```

-The obtained information is very sensitive, so you should be very careful how your application manipulate with that received values:
+WARNING: The obtained information is very sensitive, so you should be very careful how your application manipulate with that received values:

 - You should never store `recoveryCode` or `puk` on the device
 - You should never print that values to debug log